← Back to blog

 • evaluate false positives by zone

-• approve tuning changes and document rationale
+• approve tuning changes and document reasoning

 Field checklist you can apply this week

-When reviewing results, classify findings into three buckets: immediate fixes (high risk, low effort), planned engineering work (high impact, medium effort), and deferred optimizations (lower impact or high complexity).
-This triage keeps teams focused and prevents the common pattern of starting too many initiatives at once.
+When reviewing results, sort findings into three categories: immediate fixes (high risk, low effort), planned engineering work (high impact, medium effort), and deferred optimizations (lower impact or high complexity).
+This classification maintains focus and prevents scattered initiatives.